Memorable Manitobans: Benjamin Bernard “Ben” Zaidman (1922-2008)

 Labour leader, community activist.

-Born at Winnipeg on 29 October 1922, one of six children born to Goldie Sitner and Harry Zaidman, he left home at 15 and worked as a general store clerk in the Manitoba towns of Hodgson, Griswold, and Virden.
+Born at Winnipeg on 29 October 1922, one of six children born to Goldie Sitner (?-1971) and Harry Bertram Zaidman (c1897-1951), he left home at 15 and worked as a general store clerk in the Manitoba towns of Hodgson, Griswold, and Virden.
 In 1941 he joined the RCAF and served as a radio operator in Whitehorse, Yukon.
 He was discharged in 1946 as a Master Sergeant.
-He returned to Winnipeg and in 1947 married his childhood sweetheart, Nellie Merkel.
+He returned to Winnipeg and in 1947 married his childhood sweetheart, Nellie Merkel (1922-2006).
 He had learned the electrical trade from his father and began working at the CNR Transcona Shops.
 He operated a crane, repaired equipment on the benches, worked as a foreman and finally retired as the Health and Safety Officer in 1987.

 He served as President of Local 409 of the International Brotherhood of Electrical Workers, and served on the Winnipeg Labour Council and the Manitoba Federation of Labour.
 He worked on Home and School Associations, and served as president of the provincial association.
 He helped establish the library for the former City of West Kildonan.
 Elected to the Seven Oaks School Board in 1968, he served on every committee and position over the next three decades, including four terms as Chairman.
 He helped build many new schools and develop important new programs for students.
 The community recognized his contributions by naming the Educational Resource Centre in his honour in 1999.